23W-GBAC/GBAC-FORK/README.md

 ### Tkinter library (usually comes pre-installed with Python).
 # Contributing
 ### Feel free to fork the repository and submit pull requests.
 You can also open an issue for bugs, suggestions, or feature requests
-# License
-### This project is open source and available under the MIT License.
-### This template covers the basic aspects of your application based on the initial inspection of the script.
-You might want to adjust or add more details depending on the full functionality of your script and any additional features it might have.